LieOnLion/quad-docs/docs/getting-stared/list-of-tags.md

 - `snow/acts_solid` items won't sink in powdered snow
 - `snow/boots` items when worn on feet will prevent wearer from sinking in powdered snow
 #
-- `protects_from/burns` items will protects the player from burning on blocks like Magma Blocks
+- `protects_from/burns` items will protect the player from burning on blocks like Magma Blocks
 - `iron_golem_heal` items will heal Iron Golems when right clicked
-- `ender_mask` items will prevent Enderman getting hostile when looked at
+- `ender_mask` items will prevent Endermen getting hostile when looked at
 - `piglin_armour` items will prevent Piglins getting hostile
 - `fire_lighter` items will ignite TNT, Campfires, Candles and Creepers when right clicked
 - `respawn_anchor_charger` items will charge up Respawn Anchors